dsi-clinic/the-clinic/templates/planning-doc.md

 The planning document should outline each team member's assigned tasks for the next week.

-Note that this report can be filled out either in Markdown or using the Microsoft word template in this same directory.
+Note that this report can be filled out either in Markdown or using the [Microsoft Word Template](./planning-doc.docx).
+In either case please make sure to submit the document via Canvas by the assigned date and time.

 ## Requirements
 A completed template submitted to Canvas by the required date and time.